hdbeukel/james/james/james-extensions/README.md

 The James extensions module is part of the [James framework][1].

-This module provides additional utitilies for advanced subset selection, as well as implementations of components for other types of problems (e.g. permutation problems).
+This module provides components to model and solve other types of problems, besides subset selection (e.g. permutation problems).
+Also, general utilities for advanced problem specification, such as weighted objectives, are provided.

 Status
 ======